nelmio/NelmioSecurityBundle/README.md

 ### **Forced HTTPS/SSL Handling**:

 By default, this option forces your entire site to use SSL, always.
-It redirect all users reaching the site with a http:// URL to a https:// URL.
+It redirect all users reaching the site with a http:// URL to a https:// URL with a 302 response.

 The base configuration for this is the following: